About Leonora

 After 25 years here, I feel very fortunate to call Vermont home.
 I have tried to give back to our Brave Little State in several ways, working and volunteering with diverse populations of every age group to build connections.

-I served as an AmeriCorps member at HomeShare Vermont and then got hired as staff to match home providers (often people needing assistance at home), with home seekers (often young people seeking caregiving opportunities and affordable housing).
+I served as an AmeriCorps member at HomeShare Vermont and then got hired as staff to match home providers (usually people needing assistance at home), with home seekers (usually young people seeking caregiving opportunities and affordable housing).
 When I had my babies, I ran several weekly Spanish playgroups in preschool spaces through Building Bright Futures and I also recruited volunteers and coordinated the children’s activities for the annual Burlington Latino Waterfront Festival.
 When my children entered the Essex Westford School District, I taught Four Winds, coached Odyssey of the Mind, and chaired the Essex-Westford International Potlucks that brought together hundreds of families, local restaurants, and performers to celebrate our diverse community.
 I have been a long-time volunteer with Migrant Justice/Justicia Migrante, and with the Chittenden Asylum Seeker Assistance Network, supporting our immigrant populations who come to Vermont eager to work and raise families.

 I have worked as a teacher for several years, as well: I taught Spanish at Vermont Commons High School and at Champlain College, and most recently I was a para-educator and intervention assistant at the Jericho and Richmond Elementary Schools' K-4 Spanish Immersion programs.
 My favorite hobby is dancing; I have taught fun and inclusive multi-age Zumba® classes for many years and fundraised thousands of dollars through Zumbathons® for COTS, Steps to End Domestic Violence, the S.D.
 Ireland Cancer Research Fund, and many other worthy causes.